Playwriting. Writing. Teaching writing. Photography. Theatre. Travel writing. Wild writing. Off-leash writing. Musical

 summarizes my professional accomplishments in laudatory terms

 Tanya Shaffer is an award-winning playwright and author of the acclaimed travel memoir Somebody’s Heart is Burning: A Woman Wanderer in Africa.
 Her plays Baby Taj, Let My Enemy Live Long!, Brigadista, and Miss America’s Daughters have been produced by major regional theatres such as Berkeley Repertory Theatre, TheatreWorks, San Diego Repertory Theatre, and ACT Theatre (Seattle); received Bay Area Theatre Critics' Awards and been nominated for a National Theatre Critics' Association Steinberg Award; and toured to more than forty cities in the U.S. and Canada.
 I now blog on a range of topics, from parenting to Buddhism to creativity to travel.

 Tanya's musical The Fourth Messenger, a collaboration with composer Vienna Teng, enjoyed sold-out runs in Berkeley, Taiwan, and the New York Musical Festival (Check out the soundtrack album).
 She has also co-written two shows for the Tony Award-winning San Francisco Mime Troupe.
 Her stories and essays have appeared on Salon.com and in numerous anthologies.

-Over many years as a regional theatre actor, she was privileged to perform with wonderful companies like the Old Globe Theatre, the California Shakespeare Theatre, TheatreWorks, and many others.
+Over many years as a regional theatre actor, she was privileged to perform with companies such as the Old Globe Theatre, the California Shakespeare Theatre, TheatreWorks, and many others.
 She is a former Playwrights Foundation Resident Playwright and a proud member of the Dramatists Guild and Actors' Equity Association.

 in which i tell you a few things